http4k/http4k/README.md

  val server = app.asServer(SunHttp(8000)).start()
 ```

-[http4k] consists of a core library, `http4k-core`, providing a base HTTP implementation + a number of capability abstractions (such as servers, clients, templating, websockets etc).
-These capabilities are then implemented in add-on modules.
+[http4k] consists of a lightweight core library, `http4k-core`, providing a base HTTP implementation and Server/Client implementations based on the JDK classes.
+Further servers, clients, serverless, templating, websockets capabilities are then implemented in add-on modules.

 The principles of [http4k] are: